alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 I also don't have any plans to go back to academia.
 I'm not saying it'll never happen, but it would take something seismic for me to change my mind.

-The standard advice for rising undergrads is that they should mentally downweigh their enthusiasm for grad school: if you're very excited about grad school, you should only be moderately excited, and if you're unsure about it, then you shouldn't go.
+The standard advice for students near the end of undergrad is that they should mentally downweigh their enthusiasm for grad school: if you're very excited about grad school, you should only be moderately excited, and if you're unsure about it, then you shouldn't go.
 I still agree with this, but I probably would have gotten *more* enthusiastic about research if I had gone to grad school. **This is not normal.**